YTThumb_1920x1080 (3)

 Doug McElroy is the former president of the board of the Pleasant Park Mobile Home cooperative in Great Falls, Montana and helped create the community’s cooperative.

-Emily Thaden is president of ROC-USA, a national organization launched in 2008 with the mission of making quality resident ownership of mobile home comm viable nationwide.
+Emily Thaden is president of ROC-USA, a national organization launched in 2008 with the mission of supporting quality resident ownership of mobile home communities nationwide.

 This webinar will explore: